It's No New Year's Resolution, It's More Than That

 Don’t sing, don’t run – what do you do?

 How you sit, stand, walk, hold a cup - these are all habits too, the invisible architecture of your existence.
 You may think these habits are fine and not hurting you, and that may be true for the moment.
 But it’s a little like diet.
 It may not be causing you harm today, but poor habits will catch up with you in the future.

 Habits can be changed and good health gained, or regained, or further improved.
 As Alexander said, “Change involves carrying out an activity against the habit of life”.
 And while learning to make this change for himself, he developed a technique which others could learn.
 If we repeat about 40% of our behaviour almost daily, then being able to carry out an activity against the habit of life is a skill worth having.

 When asked how to tell that a student is on the right track, Walter Carrington* said ‘No-one is going to manifest perfect functioning, nevertheless, people can exhibit distinct improvements“, including in “breathing, balance, upright stature, lightness and freedom of movement...But the criterion that Alexander valued most highly was an individual’s capacity to take a decision and stick to it when that decision involves going against the habit of a lifetime.”

 And that is surely a skill worth learning.
 Perhaps in time for next year’s round of New Year’s Resolutions?

-Quote by Walter Carrington (1915 – 2005, Alexander Technique teacher 1939-2005) taken from “Explaining the Alexander Technique – In Conversation with Walter Carrington and Sean Carey” page 123.
+*Walter Carrington (1915 – 2005, Alexander Technique teacher 1939-2005).
+Quote taken from “Explaining the Alexander Technique – In Conversation with Walter Carrington and Sean Carey”.